-James Butler was ordained in 1990 to the Presbyterian Ministry of Word and Sacrament.
+James Butler was ordained in 1990 as a Presbyterian Minister of Word and Sacrament.
 For over 13 years, he enjoyed serving as an Interim Ministry specialist with congregations in Pennsylvania and Ohio.
 In 2001, he was installed as the eighth pastor of Lakewood Presbyterian Church.
 A native of Richmond, Indiana, he is a graduate of Taylor University (1984) and Pittsburgh Theological Seminary (1989).
 He received the Doctor of Ministry degree from Princeton Theological Seminary (2009) for his qualitative research project on suicide bereavement and pastoral care.
-In addition to his duties at LPC, Dr. Butler serves as a Trustee of the Presbytery of the Western Reserve, the Barton Foundation and Center, Northcoast Health Ministry, and on the Board of Directors of the LSC Corporation (a management service overseeing several non-profit low income senior housing complexes in Northeast Ohio), and as Secretary/Treasurer of the Lakewood Ministerial Association.
+In addition to his duties at LPC, Dr. Butler serves as a Trustee of the Barton Foundation and Center and on the Board of Directors of the LSC Corporation (a management service overseeing several non-profit low income senior housing complexes in Northeast Ohio).
 He has a special passion for the church to rediscover and continue Christ’s ministry of healing and wholeness.

 Director of Faith Formation and Youth Ministry